arthursw/launcher/specs.md

 Its primary goal is to ensure the application's source code is present and up-to-date, set up the necessary Python environment, and then launch the main application (run the main script located in the downloaded sources).

+The project will be managed with `uv` and a `pyproject.toml`.
-This launcher will be packaged into an executable with PyInstaller (or cxFreeze).
+Eventually, this launcher will be packaged into an executable with PyInstaller (or cxFreeze).

 With this launcher, it will be extremely easy for a developper to ship his app: just create a zip containing the launcher executable and the `application.yml` filled with the settings of the application to launch.